cancerevo/AmpliconPE/README.md

 * AmpliconPE extracts both known barcodes (barcode sets) and random barcodes intelligently
 * Its fast & simple

+## Why _not_ use PEAR?

+Because alignined the forward and reverse reads to a reference sequence, rather than each-other, is faster and less error-prone.
+Also, our functionality is built around years of expreience addressing biases and contaminations in barcoding project.
+However, PEAR works fine.

 ## Usage

 AmpliconPE is a highly-extensible python library packaged with convient command-line scripts to